 Helpfully named after the set it fits, the Chain of Shadows belt adds a powerful mobility tool for solo GR progress and speed farming: free Vaulting for 2 seconds after using Impale.
 This power single-handedly allows you to cross great distances, while ignoring the limitations of your Discipline pool.

-Reworked into a definite best-in-slot for Impale builds in Patch 2.5, the Holy Point Shot quiver is a mandatory piece that practically triples your damage output.
+Reworked into a definite best-in-slot for Impale builds in Patch 2.5, the Holy Point Shot quiver is a mandatory piece that practically triples your damage output, along with a smattering of Impale skill damage on top.
 An ideal roll would include your preferred elemental damage and Impale % alongside the usual high Dexterity, Attack Speed and Crit Chance.

 The best-in-slot weapon for the build is the Impale-specific Karlei's Point dagger; where it lacks in flashy damage bonuses, it more than makes up with a Hatred-refunding effect that cements your resource management despite the costly (and otherwise unsustainable) main spender of the build.
 An ideal roll would feature Attack Speed alongside high Damage range, Damage % and Dexterity.